licenciaparahackear/licenciaparahackear.github.io/posts/filtrando-mis-contactos-del-celular-con-awk.en.md

 external libraries, creating big class hierarchies, nor making complex file parsers.

-It looks like I was way more productive using a 40 year old language than using Python, my goto language for most problems.
+It looks like I was way more productive using a 40-year old language than using Python, my go-to language for most problems.
 Because AWK is intended to be used for handling text files and writing throwaway programs, it was the perfect fit for my problem.
-Maybe the code wasn't very maintainable, but I don't have to care about it if I planned to to discard the program after it ran successfully.
+Maybe the code wasn't very maintainable, but I don't have to care about it if I planned to discard the program after it ran successfully.
 I needed a quick solution, and AWK succeeded at it.

-I hope that with this short blogpost I explained the escence of the AWK language.
+I hope that with this short blogpost I explained the essence of the AWK language.
 It is a fundamental tool for programmers and sysadmins.
 You can learn the language in a few hours, and it will definitely be a productivity boost.